trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 In this model there is a categorical variable: `words in real estate ad` and there are two continuous variables: `latitude` and `longitude`.

 The words in a real estate ad can be represented as a _sparse vector_ of the word counts in the text.
-The network learns an lower dimensional embedding for these words as shown in the diagram.
+The network learns a lower dimensional embedding for these words as shown as the green layer in the diagram.

 In pink is the actual ML model: it's a simple *multi-layer perceptron*.
-After the categorical variables have been encoding by their embedding layers, these vectors are catted together along with the continuous variables to make one big vector.
-This is the input to the MLP.
+After the categorical variables have been encoded by their embedding layers, these vectors are catted together along with the continuous variables to make one big vector; this is the input to the MLP.
 That's all there is to the tabular learner.

 In the fastai the code to create the tabular learner is: